 The carrying amounts of the Company's non-financial assets, other than investment properties, are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated (see below).
-An impairment loss is recognised in the Income Statement whenever the carrying amount of an asset exceeds its recoverable amount.
+An impairment loss is recognised in the Statement of Comprehensive Income whenever the carrying amount of an asset exceeds its recoverable amount.